rbrother/articles/ruletti-developer-experience/article.md

 A modern program consists of multiple *files* and good editor allows keeping many files open at the same time and seamless navigation between the files to desired location.
 In contrast C64 Basic program is always just one file, one continuous list of lines.
 If one has a big program, then it's just a long single list.
 Although the limit of 38 *kilo*-Bytes available for Basic-program will be reached quite soon.
 Ruletti-64 game has 167 lines and size of 4.5 kB.
 With same average line size the memory limit would be reached with approximately 1500 lines - quite small piece of software by today's standards.

-A simple operation that both programmers and writers use hundrets of times per day is *Select + Cut + Paste* to move text around.
+A simple operation that both programmers and writers use hundreds of times per day is *Select + Cut + Paste* to move text around.
 Nothing like that is available in C64: not even possibility to select text let alone copy or cut it.
 To copy lines to a different place in a program you must LIST them, then one by one edit a new line-number for the line and press enter.
 And before that better check that no other lines exist with the given numbers yet or else they will be overwritten.
 Moving larger groups of lines also becomes almost impossible since there is likely not enough free line-numbers available at the destination location (as explained in the previous chapter on line-numbers).

 Users of modern editors like IntelliJ also enjoy many more advanced editing features that developers in 1980's could not even dream about: